UNC-Libraries/SCTS-Documentation/Style Guide.md

 **A good way to write the abstract and collection overview:**

 - Create a collection overview that concisely answers who, what, where, and when about the collection.
 If you have multiple series, you may be able to repurpose the series descriptions here with minor editing.
-The goal is a concise synthesis that makes the series arrangement clear but reduces the detail found at the series level description.
+The goal is a concise synthesis that makes the series arrangement clear and gives an overview of the details to be found in the series level descriptions.

 - Copy the collection overview into the abstract area `(<abstract encodinganalog="520">)`.

-- Edit the abstract so that it's as concise as possible.
+Edit the abstract down to the most concise form as possible.

-- You may include brief biographical/historical information to provide context for the collection but it is no longer required
+- You may include brief biographical/historical information to provide context for the collection but it is no longer required.
-(we no longer have this tag in the finding aid: `<abstract encodinganalog="545">`; if you come across this tag in an existing finding aid, you can remove it, with the option of adding a briefer version of the biographical information to the `<abstract encodinganalog="520">`)
+(We no longer have this tag in the finding aid: `<abstract encodinganalog="545">`; if you come across this tag in an existing finding aid, you can remove it, with the option of adding a briefer version of the biographical information to the `<abstract encodinganalog="520">`)

 - Review the abstract to make sure that the necessary access points (online catalog headings) can be grounded in it.

 ## `<Bioghist>` versus `<Scopecontent>`

 `<bioghist>` is about the creator(s) of the materials. `<scopecontent>` is about the materials in the collection.
 It’s sometimes difficult to separate what goes in one from what goes in the other.
 Try for as little overlap as possible.
 For example, if you’re working on the papers of a creator who was involved in a particular project and the resulting materials are what’s in the collection, talk about the creator’s background in `<bioghist>`.
-You can also mention that the creator undertook the project at hand.
-But save the details of the project for `<scopecontent>`.
+You can also mention that the creator undertook the project at hand, but save the details of the project for `<scopecontent>`.

-Here’s a short example:
+Here’s an example:

 * :smiley: ```<bioghist><head>Biographical Note</head><p>Janet and Eugene Anderson are a married African American couple who are health care and civil rights activists in Rossville, Fayette County, Tenn.
 During the 1970s they hosted Student Health Coalition members from Nashville, Tennessee, and participated in the Poor Peoples Campaign.</p>```